Joe May

 Joe May (born Joseph Otto Mandl; 7 November 1880 – 29 April 1954) was an Austrian film director and film producer and one of the pioneers of German cinema.
+He later contributed to the American film industry mostly through "B-movies" after he fled from the Nazis in the 1930's.

 Biography

 After studying in Berlin and a variety of odd jobs, he began his career as a stage director of operettas in Hamburg.
 In 1902 he had married the actress Mia May (born Hermine Pfleger) and took his stage name from hers.

 Career

 Continental-Kunstfilm

 As Joe May, he made ten films for Continental-Kunstfilm GmbH in Berlin; the first, In der Tiefe des Schachtes (In the Depths of the Pit) was released in November 1912, followed by Vorglühen des Balkanbrandes (The Balkan Traitors) (starring Ernst Reicher).

 In the spring of 1914 May directed the first three of the 'Stuart Webbs' films, a popular series in which Reicher played a gentleman detective modelled on Sherlock Holmes: Die geheimnisvolle Villa (The Black Triangle); Der Mann im Keller (The Man in the Cellar); and Der Spuk im Haus des Professors (The Spook in the Professor's House).